galliot-us/smart-social-distancing/README.md

 # Copy "frontend_image.tar" to your edge device and run this command on your device:
 docker load -i "frontend_image.tar" rm frontend_image.tar

+# And run it:
+docker run -it -p <HOST_PORT>:8000 --rm neuralet/smart-social-distancing:latest-web-gui
 ```

 * In our tests, building the frontend image on coral dev board may face some issues related to yarn's timeout, we suggest building the docker image elsewhere and move it to your board.

+**The Next sections explain how to run the processor on different devices**

 **Run on Jetson Nano**
 * You need to have JetPack 4.3 installed on your Jetson Nano.